epfml/disco/docs/CONTRIBUTING.md

 > [!TIP]
 > The most common issues with running DISCO are usually due to using old Node.js versions and setting the appropriate environment on M1 Macs, see [our FAQ](./FAQ.md) for more troubleshooting.
 Note that DISCO has been not tested on Windows (only Linux and macOS).

 As mentioned in the [developer guide](../DEV.md), there are many ways to use Disco.js: from a browser, a CLI, by importing `discojs-node` in your own Node.js scripts and applications or from your own UI implementation.
 Note that whatever your setting, using Disco.js always requires a `server` instance.
-Some cases like the CLI starts a server instance automatically, but others like the web-client doesn't and require either an existing instance or to have you launch a local server instnace.
+Some cases like the CLI starts a server instance automatically, but others like the web-client doesn't and require either an existing instance or to have you launch a local server instance.
 As described in the [`server` README file](../server/REDME.md), the server is in charge of connecting peers to the ML tasks.
 In order to connect and partake in a distributed training session you first need to find the session and how to join it so the sever exposes an API to that end.

 ## Contributing in practice